Achumi-vitope/indexNeighbours/README.md

   </tr>
 </table>

-<span style="bg-color:red">Note: the numbers 1 to 25 are the digits contained in the indices and not the index itself.</span>
+<span style="background-color:red">Note: the numbers 1 to 25 are the digits contained in the indices and not the index itself.</span>